emissary-ingress/emissary/BUILDING.md

 make mypy
 ```

-after you've done `make shell`.
-This will start the [mypy daemon](https://mypy.readthedocs.io/en/latest/mypy_daemon.html)
+after you've done `make setup-develop` or `make shell`.
+This will start the
-and then do a check of all the Ambassador code.
-There _should_ be no errors and no warnings
+[mypy daemon](https://mypy.readthedocs.io/en/latest/mypy_daemon.html) and then do a check of all
+the Ambassador code.
+There _should_ be no errors and no warnings reported: that will become
-reported: that will probably become a requirement for all GA releases later.
+a requirement for all GA releases later, but we're some distance from that for now.
+Sigh.

 **Note well** that at present, `make mypy` will ignore missing imports.
 We're still sorting
 out how to best wrangle the various third-party libraries we use, so this seems to make sense